About the business

 All of our products are tested to British Standards for products and the Specification for Highway Works for application.
 This is in line with our quality management system that adheres to the WRAP protocol and SEPA guidance for the production of aggregates from inert waste.

 Our wash plant can process non-hazardous soil and granular excavation waste into sand, gravel and clay.
 We also process rubble (brick, stone, concrete and mono blocks) for coarser crushed products.

-Starting in 2021, we will be able to accept a range of new products including: green waste, road sweepings, glass recycling, desanding waste, construction trommel fines and contaminated soils.
+Starting in 2021, we will be able to accept a range of products including: road sweepings, glass recycling, desanding waste, non-hazardous soils and stones.

 A circular economy refers to the idea that the economy can be run as a closed loop system, meaning that little to no waste is produced.
 This is made possible by redesigning processes to ensure they are as efficient as possible and that any waste or by-products are used to create other things.
 The purpose of a circular economy is to create a sustainable way of doing business.

 At the rate that the world is currently using natural resources, we need 3 planet earths to sustain the demand.
 If Earth’s history was squeezed into 1 year, modern humans would have existed for the last 37 minutes but managed to consume a third of its resources in the last 0.2 seconds.

 So what does that mean?
 Natural resources, like sand, are finite and because of the volume they’re being consumed at we are on course to deplete the world’s supplies of sand by 2030.
 The construction industry is responsible for the vast majority of virgin sand consumption as it is an essential material for building.
 In order for the industry to have a future, we need to change the way we use natural resources so it makes sense to switch from virgin to recycled aggregates, design out the waste and find uses for any bi-products.